 I've added a couple of exercises related to things in the Trinity Term part of the course.
-They are there as a way of preserving and making available materials – the Thumb simulator and a simulation of a carry-lookahead adder – in case participants want to experiment with them.
+They are there as a way of preserving and making available some existing materials – the Thumb simulator and a simulation of a carry-lookahead adder – in case participants want to experiment with them.
 There are no lab sessions in Trinity, and no expectation that participants will actually do these labs.

 Is science a kind of playing? – Tom Spivey

 Each lab has its own page with instructions.

 - Lab zero: getting started.
 Follow the instructions for building, loading and running a simple program that echoes input sent over the serial port.
 (Beyond building and running the program, there's nothing to do here – it's just a way of getting started and becoming more familiar with the tools.)

 - Lab one: assembly language.
 Implement various arithmetic operations in assembly language.

 - Lab two: general purpose I/O. Enhance an electronic Valentine's card to respond to button presses.

 - Lab three: interrupts.
 Investigate a program that uses interrupts to overlap computing a list of primes with printing it.

 - Lab four: micro:bian.
 Experiment with an embedded operating systems that supports concurrent processes communicating by messages.